Gh0stSqu4d/.github/README.md

-# .github
-We are Ghost Squad...From an Another Dimension 🪐
+# We are Ghost Squad
+From an Another Dimension 🪐

+## Our Purposes
+- Giving Paid for free 💨
+- Helping People ❤️
+- Fuck Stupid Things ㊙️
+- Giving you some Knowledge 🖇
+- Articles and Courses ✅

+### Estd. `2021`